 The BSI is raising awareness of cancer immunotherapy to highlight how immunology research can be used to develop new treatments and transform lives.
 Last year, we established a new partnership with the National Cancer Research Institute (NCRI) to bring the immunology and cancer communities together to drive collaborations to address current challenges in immunotherapy through a series of joint initiatives.
 We have been working together on a series of joint initiatives that aim to accelerate the progress of immunotherapy in cancer.

-To support World Cancer Day, the BSI is raising awareness of cancer immunotherapy, to highlight how immunology research can be used to develop new treatments and transform lives.
-We’ve pulled together our immunotherapy-related resources and publications and will be posting on social media throughout the day.
+To support World Cancer Day, we’ve pulled together our immunotherapy-related resources and publications and will be posting on social media throughout the day.

 - Check out our infographic below

 - Explore our new Cancer Immunology Virtual Issue featuring the latest research on immunotherapy, checkpoint inhibitors, cancer vaccination and the role of regulatory T cells

 - Take a look at this blog written by our President, Professor Arne Akbar, on how we can enable cancer immunology research to thrive

 - Browse through our Cancer Immunotherapy Collection, compiled after the 2018 Nobel Prize was awarded for the "discovery of cancer therapy by inhibition of negative immune regulation"

 - Read this fascinating article from our 60th anniversary report, detailing the past present and future of immunotherapy treatments